jinMori127/Multi-Ways-London-Weather-Prediction/README.md

   ![image](https://github.com/user-attachments/assets/4aa82128-b96e-483a-9ca7-5efe2d53b332)

-  There is more plots for full look at the results of the other feature you can take a look at the transformer_plots folder.
+  There is more plots for full look at the results of the other feature you can take a look at the [Transformer Plots](./transformer_plots/) folder.
   At this folder there is also the same plots but we done mean to the to make the plot smoother (plots names: <feature_name>_mean_xx )